owulveryck/blog/content/post/cctv-inception-tensorflow.md

 ---
 date: 2017-07-07T21:06:46+02:00
-description: "Imagine a CCTV at home that would trigger and alert when it detects a movement.
+description: "Imagine a CCTV at home that would trigger an alert when it detects a movement.
 Ok, this is easy.
 Imagine a CCTV that would trigger an alert when it detects a human.
 A little bit trickier.
 Now imagine a CCTV that would trigger an alert when it sees someone who is not from the family."
 draft: false
 images:
 - /assets/images/tensorflowserving-4.png
 title: A "Smart" CCTV with Tensorflow, and Inception?
 On a rapsberry pi?
 ---

-Imagine a CCTV at home that would trigger and alert when it detects a movement.
+Imagine a CCTV at home that would trigger an alert when it detects a movement.

 Ok, this is easy.